9brada6/tabs-with-posts/development.md

 - The tabs do not work if multiple widgets are displayed on the same page.
 - Decrease column gap on smaller devices?
-- If there is a single tab, then do not display tabs, just add a widget title.
 - Generate Icon File when plugin is installed.
+- In widget, find what settings do not update the widget when is changed.
+Notably includes are add query and remove query.

 - Add more order by options in query_settings "order posts by" collapsible.
 - Add more notes on order by options in query_settings.
 - Make sure that Jquery UI JS that we enqueue don't interfere with other jquery ui.